-This article will expand your horizon, take a seat and be prepared to take a deep journey through your inner self.
+This article will expand your horizon.
+Take a seat and be prepared to take a deep journey through your inner self.
 Instead of providing you with interesting insights about business and management, this articles will make you pose the hard questions of life.
-I learned that sometimes questions can lead to more wisdom than plain information.
-You will quickly understand this meaning by answering the first questions.
-You will not be able to google the answers because they are as unique as your interests, passion, and personality.
+I learned that sometimes questions can lead to more wisdom than already provided information.
+You will quickly understand what I mean by answering the upcoming questions.
+You will not be able to google the answers because they are as unique to your interests, passion, and personality.

 My auntie is a voracious reader, who handed me over a book that attempts to find answers to the ten most asked questions posed by humans.
-I vaguely remember all of them right now but I have posed hard questions throughout my life.
-What I found out is that many people who seriously thought about the hard questions have distinctive answers.
-Some of the answers I heard were completely different to mine and others were astonishingly similar.
+I vaguely remember all of them right now but I have often posed hard questions throughout my life.
+What I found out is that many people who seriously thought about these hard questions have all different answers.
+Some were completely different to mine and others were astonishingly similar.
 Why?
 On the one hand, we are all conditioned by society.
-From our early childhood on we were fed with a standardized curriculum, which is why we all have a sense for what common truths are.
+From our early childhood on, we were fed with a standardised curriculum, which is why we all have a sense for what common truths are.
 On the other hand, answers to the hard questions of life are tremendously shaped by our interests, passion, and personality.
-Fact is, finding answers to the hard questions takes a lot of time and energy.
-The quest in life is to find people who answer the hard questions similar to ourselves, because chances are high that they have the same values, experiences, and goals in life.
-Like attracts like.
+Fact is, finding answers to these hard questions takes a lot of time and energy but once you have your answers, you will know yourself better than ever before.

-When you read the hard questions, you should research possible answers, speak about them with other people, and take time to think about them for yourself.
-It is not easy.
-Some will cause fear, others perhaps self-delusion.
+When you read the hard questions, you can research possible answers, speak about them with other people, and take time for yourself to simply think about them and form your own answer.
+Some will cause fear and others perhaps self-delusion.
 However, stick to it.
 It is a process.
 Before every up, there is usually a down.
-At the end you will end up with an unique answer that fits only to you.
+At the end, you will end up with an unique answer that fits only to you.
 It will contain an essence of purity that stems from your personal truth.
 It will neither be right nor wrong.
 It will be just yours.
 Once you finally found the answers, you will become more confident.
 You will develop a firm worldview after you created or found your answers.
 This is powerful because it will be the moment when nobody will be able to influence you anymore.
-You will be an evolved human being equipped an independent mind.
+You will be an evolved human being equipped with an independent mind.
 You will become dangerous because you will stop being a follower and start questioning decisions.

 There will be periods of peace followed by periods of motion expressed by new series of interrogations.
 After answering one question you will be satisfied for a while, however, stay open to new experiences.
 When something new happens that has a deep impact on your life you should have the courage to pose the questions again and challenge the answers you originally had.
-Perhaps you will change your worldview, perhaps you will not because your intuition tells you that you found your personal truth.
+Perhaps you will change your worldview but perhaps not because your intuition tells you that you already found your personal truth.
 Whether you challenge hard questions or not, you need to learn how to cope with them.
-This will only increase your confidence.
-When you feel distressed, focus on the here and now.
-The physical world is easier to grasp because it can be sensed by our sight, hearing, touch, smell, and taste.
+When you feel distressed, focus on the here and now, and then continue another time.

-By becoming self-aware you can observe the daily thoughts.
+By becoming self-aware, you can observe your own daily thoughts.
 Take a moment to reflect about recurring questions you avoid answering.
 Perhaps these are you current hard questions.
 Do not push them away, they demand to be answered.
 However, do not fall in the trap to constantly think about them.
 Take breaks, practice the stop-thought technique.
 Nevertheless, be persistent and aim to answer them eventually.
-You will perhaps realize that these are indeed hard questions.
-I do not want to convince you of answering them but I would be delighted to make you consider to pose the hardest questions you can think of.
+I do not want to convince you to answer them all but I would be delighted to make you consider to pose the hardest questions you can think of.
 Be persistent.
 Be critical.
-Perhaps you will realize that the hardest questions I list up are irrelevant for you.
+Perhaps you will realise that the hardest questions I list up are irrelevant for you.
 It is fine.
 Simply move on to other ones.
-Perhaps you have different questions in mind at this moment and others in the years to come.
+Perhaps you have different questions in mind at this moment in time and others in the years to come.
 We are all on different stages of consciousness in life and it is okay.

 Questions most people are afraid to ask

 The list is in no particular order and each answer reveals something unique about you.
-Depending on how deep you want to dive into answering the questions it can provide enough thought-provoking material for a whole evening.
-Find a great conversation partner, pick a few questions, and start philosophizing about them while enjoying a whole bottle of white wine.
+Depending on how deep you want to dive into answering the questions can provide enough thought-provoking material for a whole evening.
+Find a great conversation partner, pick a few questions, and start philosophising.

 Do I have an own opinion or do I just listen to others?